socadk/design-practice-repository/activities/DPR-StorySplitting.md

 * *Data entry* methods, for instance multiple actors/users and/or technical channels (Web, mobile app and so on)
 * *Workflow* step, from process initiation to processing activities (possibly in parallel) and data manipulations to process termination
-* *Business rule* variations: domain decisions to be made at runtime, conditions and constraint checking
+* *Business rule* variations: domain decisions to be made at runtime, conditions, and constraint checking
 * *Data variations*: is-a relations, categorizations and classifications, domain partitioning
 * *Operations* completion: create, read, update (full, partial), delete; search, find, archive; undo (compensation)
 * Investigation vs. implementation architectural *spike* vs. full implementation